BEWARE "THE GAP" DURING MATCH-PLAY

 DIFFICULTY IS INHERENT IN ALL COMPETITION

-You face many difficulties during competitive match-play.
+You face many challenges during competitive match play.
 Your opponent's great play is only one of the difficulties.
 Bad line calls, weather conditions, court conditions, the ball and physical issues, to name a few.

 All those difficulties are reasons for your game to drop in standard.
 The important question is, how often do you allow your game to drop, and for how long?